g33z/phpunit-printer/README.md

 kujira-phpunit-printer
 ======================

-A PhpUnit result printer
+A PhpUnit result printer.
+This is a fork of `kujira/phpunit-printer` modified to be used with the symfony framework.

 ## Requirements

+ * A symfony installation, tested with 4.2.28
- * PHP 5.3.0 or later.
+ * PHP 5.3.0 or later
+ * the symfony/phpunit-bridge `composer require --dev symfony/phpunit-bridge`

 ## How it looks